 Zeolite Grades and Suppliers

 Contact details for suppliers of BFA certified zeolite:

 wholesale and retail supplier (Grades 1 and 4)

 wholesale supplier (Grades 1, 2, 3 and 4)

 Throughout this website different grades of Australian zeolite are mentioned and offered for sale.
-All grades of zeolite are BFA certified natural clinoptilolite.
+All grades of zeolite are Australian Organic Certified natural clinoptilolite.
 They are: